 Building up a food storage supply and letting it sit there

-Although foods will be safe to eat beyond their “Use-by Best-by” date, the best way to utilize your food inventory is to consume it!
+Although many foods will be safe to eat beyond their “Use-by Best-by” date, the best way to utilize your food inventory is to consume it!

 Rotate your food storage by actually consuming and replacing.
 Consume the oldest first, and so on… Again, don’t forget to replace it!